365businessdev/docs/_i18n/en-US/_docs/365-business-api/setup.md

 > Info<br>You will receive an API key after successful registration.
 For more information, see [{% t titles.get-started %}](../get-started).

+##### Allow Telemetry Data
+Allows the sending of anonymized telemetry data for the use of 365 business API services.
+The telemetry data is used to help us further improve our services and features and to identify issues and bugs.

+> Info<br>For more information about what data is collected, see [{% t titles.telemetry-data %}](../telemetry-data).

 #### Version
 This section displays information about currently used API version.
 In addition, you have the possibility to select specific API service versions here, if corresponding API modules have been installed.